How to Play the Saxophone

 The finger work for the basic notes is the same for all saxophones, so whether playing the baritone saxophone or the alto saxophone, the fingering chart is the same.
 However, only the baritone saxophone has a low A. To sound a low A, use the fingering for low C and then press the low A key situated below the thumb of the left hand.

 When it comes to practicing the saxophone itself, you need to have the instrument at hand to be able to improve the way you use your mouth muscles and practice fingerings.
-There are still plenty of things you can still do to practice even when you don't have it with you.
+There are still plenty of things you can do to practice even when you do not have it with you.

 To begin with, you can practice reading music.
-You can learn a lot by looking at scores to see the sounds that the saxophone makes and how these fit together with the other instruments while thinking about the roles the saxophone plays.
+You can learn a lot by looking at sheet music to see the sounds that the saxophone makes and how these fit together with the other instruments while thinking about the roles the saxophone plays.

 Listening to recordings or live performances of saxophones is another great way to study.
 Doing this is a necessary step for creating an image of your own ideal for what it should sound like when you play.
 If you listen to a recording of a wind ensemble for example, envision yourself playing the saxophone pitches and melodies.
 This will help you better understand how to use your breath and the ways in which it is connected to the melody.